9 Places for the Tastiest Sarson ka Saag and Makki ki Roti in Delhi

 4. Evergreen Sweet House ₹

-This popular sweet shop and eatery in Green Park has long been one of my regular stops in South Delhi, but this was the first time I tried their sarson ka saag and makki ki roti.
+This popular Delhi sweet shop and eatery in Green Park has long been one of my regular stops in South Delhi, and they make a very good sarson ka saag and makki ki roti.

-The saag was nicely spiced and served the traditional way with white butter (but no jaggery) and rotis were flavourful and crisp.
-The portion was on the smaller size but still good value.
+The saag is nicely spiced and served the traditional way with white butter (but no jaggery), and rotis are flavourful and crisp.
+The portion was on the smaller size, but still good value.

 If you spend enough time in Delhi you’ll see Evergreen restaurants all over, but they are not franchises.
 For the real deal, make sure you go to the Evergreen Sweet Shop located in the Green Park main market.